01/05/1893 - 03/10/1893

 World’s Columbian Exposition

 The Exposition aimed at building a sense of national unity, encouraging confidence and pride in American goods and business.
 It was the perfect way to explore social transformations, educate people and reduce their fear of change.
+The Expo was also an occasion to promote the technological and cultural achievements of the United States.

 Renowned landscaper Frederick Law Olmsted, designer of NYC's Central Park, chose to place the Expo on the shore of Lake Michigan.
 Olmsted's project was ambitious.
 He not only planned to drain and reclaim the ground but also to dredge the lake waters to create canals and lagoons all along the Fair site.
 The undertaking was successful.
 The site of the Columbian Exposition was nearly three times bigger than any other previous fair site and the landscape was beautiful.
 The 14 main pavilions, known as the Great Buildings were conceived following classical architecture.
 They were all clad in white stucco and illuminated by city lights, which gave the Expo its nickname of « White City ».